In Agatha’s Footsteps: Arabic Poetry Translation Workshops in Torquay

 An enthusiastic traveller, Agatha Christie was inspired by her journeys in the Near East to write some of her most famous works including Death on The Nile and Murder in Mesopotamia.
 Translating contemporary poets from these countries allows us to celebrate Agatha Christie’s internationalism and discover exciting new artistic voices from that region.

-Each day leading Arabic Translator Atef Alshaer and award winning UK poet Emily Hasler will be looking at a poet from a different country visited by Christie.
-Atef will provide literal translations and explain the cultural context of the work while Emily will guide the participants through the fascinating process of reconstructing the translations into powerful English language poems.
+Each day leading Arabic Translator Alice Guthrie and award winning UK poet Emily Hasler will be looking at a poet from a different country visited by Christie.
+Alice will provide literal translations and explain the cultural context of the work while Emily will guide the participants through the fascinating process of reconstructing the translations into powerful English language poems.

 The finished translations will be presented at a reading with Sudanese poet Al Saddiq Al Raddi during the festival at 4pm, Saturday 16th September.
 Click here for details.